Hamza-ye/snt-docs/documentation/docs/final-report.md

 ## Executive Summary

-The National Malaria Control Program (NMCP) in Yemen faced a critical challenge: fragmented and inconsistent data across its various malaria control activities.
-This hampered program effectiveness, hindering the ability to analyze interventions, target resources, and monitor progress towards elimination goals.
-To overcome this obstacle, the NMCP undertook a comprehensive data mapping project, aiming to consolidate and structure all activity data into a unified, accessible format.

-and creating a robust and scalable data processing workflow for streamlined analysis, encompassing data cleaning, testing, merging, and manual review that can be used for previous and future data

-The project successfully mapped data from main NMCP activities.
-Through a multi-layered data cleaning and integration process, incorporating automated scripts and manual review, the project established standardized master lists for villages, health facilities, and community health volunteers, ensuring consistent data referencing across all activities.

-The resulting structured data model and workflow empowers the NMCP with the necessary process for streamlined analysis, encompassing data cleaning, testing, merging, visualizing and manual review that can be used for previous and future data

-* **Track intervention coverage and identify gaps:** Visually map interventions geographically, pinpointing areas with insufficient coverage for targeted interventions.
-* **Assess intervention effectiveness:** Analyze trends in malaria cases over time and by location, allowing for evidence-based evaluation of specific interventions.
-* **Optimize resource allocation:** Strategically allocate resources based on identified needs and malaria hotspots, maximizing program efficiency.
-* **Strengthen program monitoring:** Enhance routine monitoring processes with reliable data, enabling timely corrective actions and program adjustments.

-## Introduction, Report 003

-Malaria remains a significant public health threat in Yemen, imposing a substantial burden on healthcare systems and communities.
-The NMCP implements various interventions, including insecticide-treated net distribution, indoor residual spraying, and case management, to combat this disease.
-However, the effectiveness of these interventions hinges on accurate data collection, analysis, and decision-making.

-Prior to this project, the NMCP’s data landscape was characterized by fragmentation and inconsistencies.
-Activity data resided in multiple, isolated systems with varying formats and coding conventions.
-This hindered comprehensive analysis, making it difficult to timely track intervention coverage, evaluate effectiveness, and target resources efficiently.
-Recognizing this critical limitation, the NMCP initiated a transformative data mapping project to unify and structure its activity data into a comprehensive and accessible format.

-The project aimed to achieve the following objectives:

-* **Consolidation of data from key sources:** Integrate data from a diverse range of activity sources, including spraying records, net distribution logs, and case reports, into a unified data repository.
-* **Establishment and population of master lists:** Create and maintain standardized master lists for entities like villages, health facilities, and community health volunteers to ensure consistent data referencing.
+**Challenge:** The National Malaria Control Program (NMCP) in Yemen faces significant challenges in analyzing and utilizing its vast data on malaria control activities due to inconsistencies in data formats, codes, and collection methods.
+This lack of data accessibility and quality hinders effective program evaluation, intervention targeting, and resource allocation.

+**Solution:** This project undertook a comprehensive data mapping initiative to consolidate and structure all NMCP activity data into a unified format.
+Master lists for key entities (villages, health facilities, community health volunteers) were established, and data from various sources (ITN distribution, IRS campaigns, case reports, etc.) were reviewed, cleaned, and merged with these master lists.
+Data visualization tools were developed to facilitate insightful analysis of trends, intervention effectiveness, and program progress.

+**Results:** The project successfully mapped all NMCP activity data into a structured format, significantly improving data accessibility and quality.
+Data completeness and accuracy metrics saw substantial improvements, and the established data model allows for comprehensive analysis across different entities and activities.
+Data visualization dashboards now provide real-time insights into key malaria control indicators, enabling informed decision-making for program optimization and resource allocation.

+**Impact:** This project empowers the NMCP with a robust data foundation for effective malaria control efforts.
+Improved data accessibility and quality will lead to:

+* **Enhanced program monitoring and evaluation:** Real-time data insights will enable the NMCP to track progress towards malaria elimination goals and identify areas requiring improvement.
+* **Targeted interventions:** Data-driven analysis will inform the development of more effective and targeted interventions, maximizing resource utilization and impact.
+* **Improved resource allocation:** Data analysis will guide the allocation of resources to areas with the highest burden of malaria, ensuring efficient and equitable program implementation.
+* **Knowledge sharing and collaboration:** The structured data model facilitates data sharing and collaboration with other stakeholders, promoting knowledge exchange and coordinated efforts in malaria control.

+**Recommendations:** Building upon this success, the NMCP should:

-* **Rigorous data cleaning and transformation:** Apply advanced data cleaning and transformation techniques to address inconsistencies, errors, and missing values, ensuring data quality and integrity.
+* **Continue data quality improvement:** Implement ongoing data quality monitoring and maintenance procedures to ensure data integrity and reliability.
-* **Development of a unified data model:** Design a structured data model that captures essential information from all activities while maintaining logical relationships between entities, facilitating efficient data retrieval and analysis.
-* **Workflow Automation:** Automate data cleaning, integration, and testing processes using workflow automation tools (Pentaho and Scripts) for increased efficiency and reduced human error.
+* **Integrate with other data sources:** Combine malaria control data with other relevant data sources (e.g., weather, population) for comprehensive analysis and prediction.
-* **Creation of data visualization tools and dashboards:** Develop intuitive data visualization tools and dashboards to enable insightful analysis and interpretation of the mapped data for informed decision-making.
+* **Promote data utilization:** Train NMCP personnel and stakeholders on data analysis tools and techniques to maximize the utilization of data for informed decision-making.

-By achieving these objectives, the NMCP aimed to unlock the true potential of its data, transforming it into a valuable asset for optimizing interventions, monitoring progress, and ultimately accelerating progress towards a malaria-free future in Yemen.
+By leveraging the foundation established by this project, the NMCP can accelerate its progress towards a malaria-free future in Yemen.

-The following sections of this report will delve into the methodology employed, the achieved results, the broader implications for malaria control, and provide concrete recommendations for future data management and utilization within the NMCP.
+## Introduction 2

+Malaria remains a significant public health threat in Yemen, with 150K cases reported annually.
+Effective control requires a comprehensive understanding of the disease dynamics, intervention effectiveness, and resource allocation strategies.
+However, the National Malaria Control Program (NMCP) faces significant challenges in utilizing its vast data on malaria control activities due to:

+* **Data inconsistencies:** Data from various sources often use different formats, codes, and collection methods, making it difficult to integrate and analyze effectively.
+* **Data quality issues:** Incompleteness, inaccuracies, and missing data further hinder the reliability and usability of the information.
+* **Limited data accessibility:** Data is often stored in disparate silos, making it difficult for program managers and stakeholders to access and utilize it for informed decision-making.

+Recognizing these challenges, the NMCP embarked on a critical initiative to map all its activity data into a unified, structured format.
+This project aimed to:

+* **Create master lists:** Develop standardized lists of key entities involved in malaria control, such as villages, health facilities, and community health volunteers.
+* **Clean and merge data:** Review, clean, and merge data from various sources, ensuring consistency and compatibility with the master lists.
+* **Develop data visualization tools:** Create interactive dashboards and reports to visualize trends, analyze intervention effectiveness, and track progress towards malaria control goals.

+This report details the methodology, results, and impact of this data mapping project.
+It highlights the significant improvements in data accessibility, quality, and utilization, paving the way for enhanced malaria control efforts in Yemen.

 ## 2. Methodology